RTOpt/realtime-taxi-routing/README.md

    - Download the appropriate version of Gurobi for your operating system.

 2. **Install Gurobi**:
-   - Follow the installation instructions specific to your operating system provided in the Gurobi documentation.
+   - Follow the [Software Installation Guide](https://support.gurobi.com/hc/en-us/articles/14799677517585) specific to your operating system to install Gurobi.

 3. **Obtain a Free Academic License**:
    - Visit the [Gurobi License Center](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).